kayg04/kayg.org/content/notes/backfillfull-ratio.md

 ---
 ## ❓ What?

 The maximum or threshold percentage of disk space that can be used before an OSD is considered too full to backfill.
-This ratio is reached after crossing [[nearfull-ratio]].
-Once utilisation crosses [[backfillfull-ratio]], it reaches [[full-ratio]].
+This ratio is reached after crossing [[./nearfull-ratio]].
+Once utilisation crosses [[./backfillfull-ratio]], it reaches [[./full-ratio]].
 The default value is 0.90 or 90% of the total available space.

 ## 🎤 How?